Argument from analogy: False analogy

 A false analogy is an informal fallacy, or a faulty instance, of the argument from analogy.

 An argument from analogy is weakened if it is inadequate in any of the above respects.
-The term "false analogy" comes from the philosopher John Stuart Mill, who was one of the first individuals to examine analogical reasoning in detail.
-One of Mill's examples involved an inference that some person is lazy from the observation that his or her sibling is lazy.
+The term false analogy comes from the philosopher John Stuart Mill, who was one of the first individuals to examine analogical reasoning in detail.
+One of Mill's examples involved an inference that a person is lazy from the observation that his or her sibling is lazy.
 According to Mill, sharing parents is not at all relevant to the property of laziness (although this in particular is an example of a faulty generalisation rather than a false analogy).

 Planets in a planetary system orbit a star.

 Electrons in an atom orbit a nucleus, and electrons jump instantly from orbit to orbit.

 Therefore, planets in a planetary system jump instantly from orbit to orbit.

 This is a false analogy because it fails to account for the relevant differences between a planetary system and an atom.